Christone007/alx-low_level_programming/0x09-static_libraries/README.md

 used.
 A library prevents us from re-inventing the wheel.

 ## Tasks
 0. Create a static library
+1. Create a script that creates a static library from all the c files in current directory

 ## Task Quotes
 0. A library is not a luxury but one of the necessities of life
+1. Without libraries what have we?
+We have no past and no future

 ## My Thoughts